 I opened an etsy shop to sell my patterns as printable craft papers.
-It’s a surprisingly time consuming process but I figure once each listing is up there it’s done and can be used as many times as I want in the future.
-Here’s an example:
+It’s a surprisingly time consuming process but I figure once each listing is up there it’s done and can be used repeatedly in the future.
+Here’s an example.

 I think this one will be good as a fabric pattern too so it will eventually end up on my Spoonflower collection too.

 I’ve had a blogging hiatus but definitely not a creative one.
 The last few months I’ve been mainly focusing on pattern designs.
 I’ve opened a shop on Spoonflower with my first ten uploaded designs at https://www.spoonflower.com/profiles/quirkymundo

 It’s what happens when you cross a vector pattern with a scanned lino print texture and a nice blue colour.

 I remember way back when I was doing a BTEC in Graphic design I did a project that needed a design for a Windsor and Newton Gouache box.
 I painstakingly painted a complicated circles pattern using said gouache.
 27 years later and I’m back to drawing circles.